 My best advice?
 Find an organizing system that works for you.

 I cannot recommend this system enough.
-It’s from Better Homes and Gardens at Walmart and there are literally dozens of super affordable organizers that all work together.
+You can purchase the pieces individually or buy the entire set.
+There are literally dozens of super-affordable organizers that all work together.

 They easily stack on top of each other and they are clear so you can see the food inside.